Thursday, 30 March 2023

 We passengers crossed separately.

-That fringe of trees on the skyline are eucalypts. we saw many in this region of Bolivia
+That fringe of trees on the skyline are eucalypts.
+We saw many in this region of Bolivia

 This wee poppet captured my heart.